hosseinirtr/hober-chat-mobile/README.md

 ```sh
 npm start
 ```
-> **Note:** If you first time to run this app in your divice you moust install it first.
->        press _a_ to install android and press _i_ install ios.
->        if you got error make sure your device , listed in adb devices.
+> **Note:** Note: If you're running this app for the first time on your device, you must install it first.
+Press 'a' to install Android or 'i' to install iOS.
+If you encounter any errors, make sure your device is listed in adb devices.

 ## Sponsorship